 National Livestock Identification System

 The National Livestock Identification System, (NLIS) is Australia’s system for identification and traceability of livestock.
-It was introduced in 1999 to meet European Union requirements for cattle exports.
-Since then it has expanded to enable cattle, goats and sheep to be traced from property of birth to slaughter for:
+It enables cattle, goats and sheep to be traced from property of birth to slaughter for:

 - Meat safety